 Waiting for the next quarter or year to give your employees constructive feedback might be an unwise move.

-Next time you’re participating in a remote performance review, both you and your workers might actually enjoy it.
+Next time you’re participating in an in-person or remote performance review, both you and your workers might actually enjoy it.

-Even if it’s not all “good news”, we want to know.
+Even if it’s not all “good news”, they would want to know.

 It’s not too late to start now!
 Good luck!